 While cleaning up disk on Windows 10, you can notice that folder FileRepository started taking up too much space (and often it’s a GBs of free space!) and won’t be emptied by using standard cleaning tools.

-In this instruction we will take a closer look on what FileRepository folder is, what does it contains and can we safely delete this data to free up some space.
+In this instruction, we will take a closer look at what FileRepository folder is, what does it contains and can we safely delete this data to free up some space.